FridljDa/FridljDa.github.io/content/post/writing-technical-content/index.md

 A key characteristic of cancer is the elevated mutation rate in somatic cells.
 Recognizing the patterns of somatic mutations in cancer is essential for understanding the underlying mechanisms that drive the disease (Fischer et al., 2013).
 This knowledge is crucial for advancing cancer treatment and prevention.

-One such somatic mutation Single Nucleotide Variants (SNV), also called Single Base Substitution.
-That is the mutation of a basepair in in the genome into another basepair.
-There are a total of 6 possible base pair mutations (C:G\>A:T, C:G\>G:C, C:G\>T:A, T:A\>A:T, T:A\>C:G, T:A\>G:C).
-When considering the context of the immediate 5' and the 3' neighbour, we obtain a total of $6 \times 4 \times 4=96$ mutations.
-Those are called trinucleotide mutation channels.
-Examples of trinucleotide mutations include ACA:TGT\>AAA:TTT, ACT:TGA\>AGT:TCA.
-We will simply write ACA\>AAA as a short version.

-One type of somatic mutation is the Single Nucleotide Variant (SNV), also known as Single Base Substitution.
-This occurs when one base pair in the genome is replaced by another.
-There are six possible base pair substitutions: C:G\>A:T, C:G\>G:C, C:G\>T:A, T:A\>A:T, T:A\>C:G, and T:A\>G:C. When considering the sequence context of the immediate 5' and 3' neighboring bases, this expands to $6 \times 4 \times 4=96$ possible mutation types.
-These are referred to as trinucleotide mutation channels.
-For example, ACA:TGT\>AAA:TTT or ACT:TGA\>AGT:TCA.
-For simplicity, these can be abbreviated, such as ACA\>AAA.
+One type of somatic mutation is the single nucleotide variant (SNV), also referred to as a single base substitution.
+This involves the replacement of one base pair in the genome with another.
+There are six possible base pair mutations: C:G\>A:T, C:G\>G:C, C:G\>T:A, T:A\>A:T, T:A\>C:G, and T:A\>G:C. When considering the context of the immediate 5' and 3' neighboring bases, the total number of mutations increases to 96, calculated as $6 \times 4 \times 4 = 96$.
+These are known as trinucleotide mutation channels.
+Examples of such mutations include ACA:TGT\>AAA:TTT and ACT:TGA\>AGT:TCA.
+For simplicity, we will abbreviate these mutations as ACA\>AAA and ACT\>AGT respectively.

 ## Mutational Signature